Mike Sr., Marie, USMC Mike Jr., & Crystal

 It was decided by them to use a National Field Champion English Pointer stud and breed him to Irish Setter females to start the program off.
 Mike was given the job of raising and training the outcrossed litters and selecting the most natural pointing dogs that also looked the most like Irish Setters to carry on in the program.
 This was a great experience for Mike to learn what the results would be when crossing two completely different and unrelated breeds of dogs.
 As well as how to select dogs on their natural instincts, so they would reproduce their likeness in the following generations.
 He quickly learned how critical selection for natural behavior would result in producing natural dogs generation after generation and sharpened his eye for traits to look for.

-Basically, each generation of the most natural pointing pups were bred back to AKC registered Irish Setters again and again until the original outcrosses where bred back to pure Irish Setters for at least 5 generations.
+Basically, each generation of the most natural pointing pups were bred back to AKC registered Irish Setters again and again until the original out-crosses where bred back to pure Irish Setters for at least 5 generations.
 These 5th generation's were then recognized by AKC as pure Irish Setters once again, with one very important attribute, they now had a strong instinct to point, back and retrieve once again.
 Most breeder's and owner's considered FDSB as a Field Trail registry, not respected for accuracy as AKC registration.
 They never bred any dogs without AKC registration and FDSB was secondary and only dual registered if they were going to be entered in FDSB trails.
+As a registry FDSB was never considered favorable and all dogs maintained their AKC papers.

 They did allow the earlier generations to compete in non championship trails where many Mike trained were Field winners.
 The final generation did maintain enough instinct to be trained to point, back, and retrieve and some went on to become FDSB & AKC Field Champions.
 The only problems were that they continued to carry many of the Field Trial English Pointer traits including brown noses, wide ranging, stubbornness, etc. and were by no means the type of dogs that Mike was interested in personally owning or breeding, even though he would have greatly benefited financially if he had.

-Looking back on the program today, Mike feels they could have eliminated all those problems by using quality Llewellin Setters instead and since the Llewellin Setter was already used at least in part in the early development of Irish Setters as well as all other Setters, it would not have been genetically considered very much of an outcross at all.
+Looking back on the program today, Mike feels they could have eliminated all those problems by using quality Llewellin Setters instead of the English Pointers and it showed how poor AKC thought of their English Setters or why did they not use them for the out-cross?+ Since the Llewellin Setter was already used at least in part in the early development of Irish Setters as well as all other Setters, it would not have been genetically considered very much of an outcross at all.
 In fact, in the time that Mr. Llewellin was developing his strain, the Setters were not yet considered separate breeds, there were no distinctions that far back.

 Mike met, became best friends, and soon married his lovely wife Marie in 1978 and both became good hunting buddies, hunting everything from raccoons at night, rabbits and deer by day and of course game birds every chance they got.
 They mainly hunted October Woodcock, November Pheasants and December and January Ruffed Grouse, and and Marie became a very good shot with her 20ga semi-auto Frenchi.
 They soon built an outstanding reputation, of not only being great dog trainers and handlers, but also as honest breeder's of an outstanding foot hunting line of German Shorthair Pointers, having all their pups well reserved years in advance at double the going price and just from word of mouth.
 Their imported strain of German Shorthair Pointer's were close working, had exceptional good noses and thought they were well suited for the terrain and game so well that Mike and Marie bred them for many years in New York before moving to Kentucky.